sourcegraph/handbook/content/departments/marketing/content/creating_blog_posts.md

 The data between the `---` is called front matter and is used to provide post metadata.
 Important to note about this metadata, is that:

 - The `description` field is optional and only needed if you want to craft the description for your post on the blog the index page.
-- The `authorUrl` field is optional but recommended.
+- The `authors` field is for any author of the blog.
+The `url` field is optional but recommended. * The indentations on this field are important to keep matching the example.
 - The `tags` field should be left as `blog` until we incorporate filtering posts va tags.
 - The `publishDate` field must be in the exact format above.
 Don't worry about the time, just change the date.
 - As long as `published` is true, your post will be visible, even if the value of `publishDate` is set in the future.